Defining Conversion Rates

 Some of the factors that impact conversion rate beyond the control of user-experience professionals:

 During the dot-com bubble around year 2000, e-commerce sites typically had average conversion rates around 1%.
-In 2013, e-commerce sites average around 2% conversion rates.
+In 2013, e-commerce sites averaged around 3% conversion rates.
 This example also shows that expected conversion rates can vary over time, as users get more comfortable with taking your desired action.

 Conversion vs. Usability Study Metrics